Alyxfranck/data-mining/README.md

 This repository provides a data mining toolbox designed for various data extraction and processing tasks.
 The project is containerized using Docker for easy deployment and management.

+If you are new to data mining tecniques check out my [Guide to Data Mining](https://alixf.ch/blog/guide-data-mining)

+### Disclamer
+Data used to demonstrate the softweare was downloaded from the Local.ch/sitemap.xml and do not violate their terms of service.
+The data was publically accessable and did not require to accept any terms.

+The data used here is for educational purposes only.

 ## Requirements

 - Docker Desktop (Ensure it is installed and running)